-Prior to joining Archer, Ms. Dabby worked for ten years at Latham & Watkins LLP in Newark and New York City, where she defended and counseled corporate clients in the professional service, chemical, insurance and food industries.
+Prior to joining Archer, Kira worked for ten years at Latham & Watkins LLP, where she defended and counseled corporate clients in the professional service, chemical, insurance and food industries.
 Representative clients include The Dow Chemical Company, Federal National Mortgage Association (Fannie Mae), Union Carbide Corporation, and one of the Big 4 accounting firms.
-Ms. Dabby had a lead role in defending one of the first natural resource damage actions to go to trial in the United States, which resulted in a complete defense victory at trial that was affirmed on appeal.
+Kira had a lead role in defending one of the first natural resource damage actions to go to trial in the United States, which resulted in a complete defense victory at trial that was affirmed on appeal.
 At Archer, Kira continues to defend and counsel clients on natural resource damage claims, particularly with regard to contamination from downstream petroleum operations.

-Professional And Community Involvement
+Professional and Community Involvement

 - Trustee, Freehold Township Education Foundation